nishizumi-maho/nishizumi-setups-sync/README.md

  * **Run silently on startup** – if enabled, the script runs silently when launched without a console (for example using `pythonw`) and otherwise shows the interface.
+ * **Stay in tray and rescan every N hours** – keep the program running in the background and perform automatic syncs at the chosen interval.
  * **Save Config** – stores the current options without running any action.
  * **Run** – saves the options and performs the copy operation.
  * **Check for Updates** – downloads the latest version of the script when